Create your Catalog File

 Before starting the catalog ingestion process, make sure that you have or can easily obtain the following requirements:

-- Easy access to your media metadata: You'll need to export your your media's metadata from a database; if you cannot export your metadata from a database, you will need to manually create your catalog file by hand.
+- Easy access to your media metadata: You'll need to export your media's metadata from a database; if you cannot export your metadata from a database, you will need to manually create your catalog file by hand.
 After exporting your metadata, you'll need to create a catalog file that structures the information according to the Catalog Data Format schema.

 - An Amazon Web Services (AWS) account: You or someone in your organization will need an AWS account and familiarity with the AWS S3 tools or a willingness to learn about the AWS S3 tools.
 (Details are explained in Set Up Your AWS Account.)
 You will need to execute several AWS commands using the Command Line Interface (CLI) to upload your catalog file to AWS, so that Fire TV can obtain your catalog for integration.
 Amazon recommends using the AWS SDK to automate this process.